St. James Davis: 1990s

 Davis continued attempting the full schedule in 1990, again failing to qualify for both combination races with the Winston Cup Series.
 He was running at the finish of four races in 1990, scoring a best result of 12th in the longest race of the season at Evergreen Speedway.
-The 1991 season opened at Evergreen, and Davis scored his second career top ten, finishing 10th.
+The 1991 season opened at Evergreen, and Davis scored his second career top-ten, finishing tenth.
 He attempted the full season, failing to qualify for the combination races as in past years, although was running at the finish of all but one race.
-This would ultimately be his final full time season in the series, and he finished 11th in points for the sixth time.
-Davis competed in seven races in 1992, scoring two straight top tens at Saugus Speedway and Shasta Speedway.
-These would be his final top ten results in the series.
+This would ultimately be his final full-time season in the series, and he finished 11th in points for the sixth time.
+Davis competed in seven races in 1992, scoring two straight top-tens at Saugus Speedway and Shasta Speedway.
+These would be his final top-ten results in the series.
 After not competing in NASCAR in 1993, Davis attempted eight races in 1994, failing to qualify for the combination race at Phoenix and failing to finish in every race, scoring a best finish of 14th at Cajon Speedway.
-Davis again attempted eight races in 1995, failing to qualify for the combination race at Sonoma and failing to finish with various issues in all but one start, with a best finish of 14th at Tucson Speedway despite running 0 laps.
+Davis again attempted eight races in 1995, failing to qualify for the combination race at Sonoma and failing to finish with various issues in all but one start, with a best finish of 14th at Tucson Speedway despite running no laps due to engine issues.
 Davis attempted ten races in 1996, although failed to start in three of them and was only running at the finish at Colorado National Speedway; his best finish of the season was 15th at Madera Speedway despite failing to start the race.
 Davis attempted nearly the entire 1997 season, although failed to qualify at Mesa Marin.
 His best result was 11th at Pikes Peak International Raceway.
-He also finished in the top ten in points for the first time, ending the season 9th in the standings.
+He also finished in the top-ten in points for the first time, ending the season ninth in the standings.
 Davis' final starts came during the 1998 season, where he attempted five races, failing to qualify for two and failing to finish the three he made; his final start would end after 42 laps at Pikes Peak with engine issues.
 He also attempted to qualify for a NASCAR Featherlite Southwest Tour race at the Los Angeles Street Circuit, but failed to qualify.
 Davis made one final attempt in the West Series in 1999, failing to qualify for the fourth race of the season at California Speedway.